ibuystuff/vasco/README.md

 The purpose of the server is to provide discovery services to a collection of other servers, allowing them to find one another without needing to know very much.
 It acts as a load balancer as well.

+This system was designed by following the premise that the goal of server operations is to reduce the number of places with a list of machines to as close to zero as possible.
+It supports the idea of either setting up configuration at the same time as the services, or of allowing services to register themselves.

-The basic idea is that servers register themselves (or are registered in a configuration).
-Vasco then acts as a reverse proxy and load balancer -- queries to the public port are directed to the appropriate server behind the firewall by looking at the request and distributing.
-Vasco supports multiple instances of a given pattern and can follow different strategies for load balancing.
+Once services are registered, Vasco then acts as a reverse proxy and load balancer -- queries to the "public" port are directed to the appropriate server behind the firewall by looking at the request and distributing it appropriately.
+Vasco supports multiple instances of a given pattern and can load balance using a weighted random probability.

 ## Build instructions